What is Sales Quantity Variance?

 What are the Advantages and Limitations of Sales Quantity Variance?

-As usually we come across with any metric, SQV too has certain limitations.
-The calculations take into account the actual sales figures but according to the standard mix or proportion.
+As usual, we come across any metric; SQV, too, has certain limitations.
+The calculations consider the actual sales figures but according to the standard mix or proportion.
 Therefore, it ignores the actual sales figures and their variation from the budgeted figures.
 Even though a particular product is doing very well, the management may not understand it on some occasions on the basis of the SQV results because the results are not based on the actual sales mix of the products.
 Hence, we should always try to use the Sales Quantity variance in tandem with Sales volume variance and Sales mix variance to give more accurate and balanced results.